Best Powermatic Table Saws – Reviews & Buying Guide (2018)

-And don’t worry about hitting the miter gauge on the edge of the table because Powermatic thought of everything.
+And don’t worry about hitting the miter gauge on the edge of the model because Powermatic thought of everything.
 They designed the PM2000 with front and rear edge bevel, solving this common, age-old problem once and for good.

 Another thing worth noting is the integrated debris collection system.
 There is a built-in 4-inch port and it’s compatible with virtually all dust collectors, regardless of their brand.

-At just 390 pounds, PM1000 is Powermatic’s most light-weight cabinet saw.
+At just 390 pounds, PM1000 is the most light-weight model.
 On top of that, it runs on a 1.75HP engine that requires just 115V.

-Nevertheless, it spins the blade at an impressive 4,200RPM, which makes the saw more effective than any of its 3HP counterparts.
+Nevertheless, it spins the blade at an impressive 4,200RPM, which makes it more effective than any of its 3HP counterparts.
 And, though it doesn’t have a thick base for support, the 1791001K is still made from polished cast iron.

 For the convenience of those who tend to have their hands full (literally), the power switch is located at knee level.
 In addition to that, you only need one hand to use the arbor lock so changing blades has never been easier.
 And the redesigned miter & bevel gauges are displayed in large, easy-to-read numbers.

 The PM1000 cabinet comes standard with regular (kerf) and low-profile riving knives.
 A 52-inch support table and two rugged side guards are also included.

-If you don’t already have a work area set up with a sizable support table, you’d probably be better off buying a saw that includes one.
+If you don’t already have a work area set up with a sizable support, you’d probably be better off buying a model that includes one.
 You can always buy it separately but you’ll save a few hundred bucks by bundling.

 Just like the rest of the PM2000 lineup, the 1792002K guarantees efficiency, precision, and durability for years to come.
 How many years do you expect it to last?
-Well, Powermatic includes a warranty of five years with all their heavy-duty saws.
+Well, Powermatic includes a warranty of five years with all their heavy-duty model.

 For a 600-pound piece of equipment, this model is surprisingly versatile and easy to store.
 A set of built-in retractable wheels allows you to easily move it around the workshop/garage.

 How can there be no chance of kickback, especially with such a small engine?
 You see, the riving knife is maintained within picture-perfect proximity of the blade, blocking all runaway debris.

-The 1791229K may not be a good fit for heavy everyday use, but you’d be hard-pressed to find a table saw better suited for making crosscuts.
+The 1791229K may not be a good fit for heavy everyday use, but you’d be hard-pressed to find a better suited for making crosscuts.

-All things considered, for most expert woodworkers, a 1.75HP saw just doesn’t cut it (no pun intended).
-However, if you need a saw you can store and/or transport, this 340-pound table saw is a great option.
+All things considered, for most expert woodworkers, a 1.75HP model just doesn’t cut it (no pun intended).
+However, if you need a model you can store and/or transport, this 340-pound model is a great option.